Missouri Online Sports Betting

 Expected welcome bonuses and other promotions

-We won’t know the exact welcome bonuses at Missouri sportsbooks until closer to launch.
-Indeed, that’s why I encourage you to keep an eye on this page for early-bird sign-up bonuses as the MO sports betting launch approaches.
-These offers tend to have the best value for new players.
+As of now, we only know the exact welcome bonus at DraftKings sportsbook.
+However, I encourage you to keep an eye on this page for early-bird sign-up bonuses as the MO sports betting launch approaches.
+These offers tend to have the best value for new players, and we will keep updating this page as we learn of more.

 Bet and get

 Bet and get bonuses involve betting a certain amount to receive betting credits in return.
-For example, FanDuel sportsbook usually offers a bonus granting $200 in Bonus Bets if you wager $5+.
-In some states, you have to win the initial $5+ bet to get the credits.
-In others, the credits are guaranteed.
-Time will tell which offer Missouri bettors get.
+With some, you have to win the initial $5+ bet to get the credits.
+In others, such as the DraftKings sportsbook MO welcome offer, the credits are guaranteed.

 First bet insurance